Amiiiirirr/Amiiiirirr/README.md

 - 👋 Hi, I’m @Amiiiirirr
 - 👨‍🎓 I'm currently a student.
-- 👀 I’m interested in development, mostly front end.
+- 👀 I’m really interested in Software engineering, and would like to become one in future.
-- 👨‍💻 I finished Html and CSS, and learning Javascript and React.
 - 💞️ I’m looking to collaborate with other developers around the world to learn and become a better developer.
 - 📫 How to reach me, by email at: amirreza.stu98@gmail.com